 Trash fish is worth a fraction of the value of adult specimens of the main species that often make up trash fish.
-Trash fish fetched an average price of 6.6 baht/kg in 2021 according to Thai Department of Fisheries (DoF) statistics whereas one kilogram of Indo-Pacific mackerel, if left to mature, could be worth 220 baht/kg and squid worth up to 280 baht/kg.8 vessels towing one net that stretches between them.
+Trash fish fetched an average price of 6.6 baht/kg in 2021 according to DoF statistics whereas one kilogram of Indo-Pacific mackerel, if left to mature, could be worth 220 baht/kg and squid worth up to 280 baht/kg.

+Pair trawlers - one subsection of the trawler fleet - have been found to have the greatest impact.
+Pair trawling involves two vessels towing one net that stretches between them.
 By Thai law this net can stretch to as wide as 1km.
 Despite conducting less than 20% of trawler fleet fishing trips, pair trawlers are responsible for over 50% of the total trawler catch.
 Pair trawlers also contribute the greatest amount of trash fish with 63% of all trash fish landed in 2020 by the entire trawl sector coming from this sector.